jnsougata/discohook/README.md

     await app.send("12345678910", f"Error: {err}")  # send error to a channel in development server
     # If you don't have reference to `app` object, you can use `request.app` to get the app object.

-# Note: ApplicationCommand is a decorator factory.
-# It will return a decorator which will register the function as a command.
-# The decorator for different command types are different and take a different set of arguments.
-# If name is not provided, it will use the callback function name as the command name
-# If command description is not provided for slash command and function's docstring is not found, it will raise ValueError.

 # Making slash command
 @app.load
 @discohook.command.slash()